100mslive/webrtc/README.md

 Just a holding repo for the artefacts of webrtc builds.

 Why's the version name so long?
 It's taken from [call/versions.cc](https://chromium.googlesource.com/external/webrtc/+/refs/heads/master/call/version.cc#16) in the WebRTC source.
 They version by date.
+Release versions are named after their [release name m94]-[branch name] for example m94-4606, the branch is the one corresponding to the one for the particular release as seen in chrome release notes for [example](https://groups.google.com/g/discuss-webrtc/c/tFyWdqW2sQM).

-The artefacts are built from https://webrtc.github.io/webrtc-org/native-code/android/ and named according to their versions in the format libwebrtc-{platform}-{version}.aar
+The artefacts are built from https://webrtc.github.io/webrtc-org/native-code/android/.

 The current version of the webrtc project can be seen [here](https://webrtc.googlesource.com/src/+/refs/heads/main/call/version.cc#16).